 - Must be detail-oriented, and have strong organization skills.

 - Familiarity with Git and Github is desirable.

 - Must be an enrolled undergraduate at a U.S. university.

-- Summer and Fall quarter commitment required (through December 2020, with possibility for extension).
+- Two quarter commitment required (with possibility for extension).

 - Per federal funding requirements, student must be a U.S. citizen, U.S. National, or a Permanent Resident of the United States to be eligible for this position.
 Please indicate your status in your application/resume.